 CJ has an M.Ed in Human Sexuality Education and is pursuing his doctorate in the same subject area.
 Currently working at an LGBT health center, CJ previously was a domestic violence and sexual assault educator in upstate NY.
 CJ works with HIV+ individuals and also works closely with queer and trans clients coming in to the health center.
 As a sexuality educator and a transgender male, CJ is passionate about breaking down barriers that make it more challenging for queer, trans, and/or HIV+ folks to get the skilled and compassionate care they need and deserve.
 When not at school or at work CJ is often baking, reading Martha Stewart Living, knitting, or riding his bike around the neighborhood...but usually not all of those things at the same time.

-Heather is a queer, feminist activist, writer, photographer, artist, educator, and Internet publisher and community organizer in her late thirties.
-She has been considered a pioneer of both online women's and young adult sexuality, having brought inclusive, informative, feminist, original, creative and radical sexuality content to the web since 1997.
-She is the founder, director, and glorified janitor of Scarleteen.com, and the author of S.E.X.: The All-You-Need-To-Know Progressive Sexuality Guide to Get You Through High School and College.
-Her work in sexuality, visual art and her short stories and nonfiction have been published and noted broadly, and you can see some of the monster list of where here.
-Heather is also an abortion, sexuality and birth control educator and counselor for the Cedar River Clinics/Feminist Women's Health Center, and the new director of their CONNECT outreach and education program.
-She is a sexuality consultant for the health department of orb28/ New Moon Girl Media, and her young adults sexuality advice at Scarleteen is now syndicated weekly at the United Nations Foundation supported reproductive health hub RH Reality Check.
-In her late thirties, she currently lives and works in Seattle.
+Heather is a queer, feminist activist, writer, photographer, artist, educator and Internet publisher and community organizer.
+She has been considered a pioneer of both women's and young adult sexuality online, having brought inclusive, informative, feminist, original, creative and radical sexuality content to the web since 1997.
+She is a former Montessori and alternative classroom teacher, the founder, executive director, and glorified janitor of Scarleteen.com and the author of S.E.X.: The All-You-Need-To-Know Progressive Sexuality Guide to Get You Through High School and College.
+Her work in sexuality, visual art and her short stories and nonfiction have been published and noted broadly; you can see some of the monster list here.
+Heather is also an abortion, sexuality and birth control educator and counselor for the Cedar River Clinics/Feminist Women's Health Center, as the director of their CONNECT outreach and education program.
+She is a sexuality consultant for the health department of orb28/ New Moon Girl Media, her young adults sexuality advice at Scarleteen is syndicated weekly at the United Nations Foundation supported reproductive health hub RH Reality Check and she is a contributing writer and editor to the forthoming 2011 edition of Our Bodies, Ourselves.
+A Chicago, native, she just turned 40 and moved to a place in the woods on a small island outside Seattle, Washington.

 Sarah is a doctoral student at a southern university studying communication.
 Her work in a variety of health care settings sparked Sarah's research interests, which include patient/provider communication and social support.
 She first began posting at Scarleteen in 2000, and is one of the longest-tenured volunteers at Scarleteen.
 In her spare time, Sarah enjoys knitting (though not very skillfully), cooking, and reading.

-Stephanie is an Elementary and Special Education major with a growing interest in sexual education programs being promoted in schools.
+Stephanie is an alternative education Elementary teacher with a growing interest in sexual education programs being promoted in schools.
 While researching information with a friend for a sex-education curriculum she ran across Scarleteen and has been attached to the site and it's positive stance on sexual education since.
 When she's not working and studying, she enjoys spending time with friends and writing.
-Around the site she's usually found drafting blog entries and replying on the message boards.
+Around the site she's usually found answering questions in the text queue, working at the boards, or answering some Sexpert Advice questions.

 David was a peer counselor as a teen for a community-based sex information and referral hotline.
 For most of the last ten years he has been an active forum participant on issues relating to pregnancy, parenting, and human sexuality.
 In addition, for the last two years he has rabidly blogged about issues related to adult sexuality.
 He's a stay-at-home/work-at-home father of two younger children in Seattle, Washington.